2023 Kentucky Derby Horse Numbers: Post Positions and Expert Analysis

 Tapit Trice, another Pletcher-trained horse, is Forte’s leading contender.
 After losing his first start, Tapit Trice has reeled off four straight wins, including a win at the Blue Grass Stakes.
 The horse will launch from the coveted No. 5 spot on Saturday.
-Historically, the No. 5 slot has produced the most Kentucky Derby winners with 14.
+The No. 5 slot has produced the most Kentucky Derby winners with 14.

-Finnick the Fierce (50-to-1), the one-eyed gelding that was purchased for just $3,000, drew the rail and post No. 1.
-Even though 12 total winners have come from the rail, the last winner from the No. 1 position was Winning Colors in 1988.
+Hit Show drew the dreaded rail at post No. 1.
+Even though 12 all-time winners have come from the No. 1 post, the last winner from the rail was Winning Colors in 1988.